VSCodium/vscodium/DOCS.md

 - Copy the contents of settings.json into the same place in VSCodium

 ## <a id="portable"></a>How do I run VSCodium in portable mode?
 You can follow the [Portable Mode instructions](https://code.visualstudio.com/docs/editor/portable) from the Visual Studio Code website.
-For Windows and Linux the instructions can be followed as written.
-For Mac OS, portable mode is enabled by the existence of a specially named folder.
+- **Windows** / **Linux** : the instructions can be followed as written.
+- **macOS** : portable mode is enabled by the existence of a specially named folder.
 For Visual Studio Code that folder name is `code-portable-data`.
 For VSCodium, that folder name is `codium-portable-data`.

-So to enable portable mode for VSCodium on Mac OS, follow the instructions outlined in the link above, but create a folder named `codium-portable-data` instead of `code-portable-data`.
+So to enable portable mode for VSCodium on Mac OS, follow the instructions outlined in the [link above](https://code.visualstudio.com/docs/editor/portable), but create a folder named `codium-portable-data` instead of `code-portable-data`.

 ## <a id="press-and-hold"></a>How do I press and hold a key and have it repeat in VSCodium (Mac)?